 where $\zeta_{\Q (i)}(s)$ is the Dedekind zeta function of the quadratic field $\Q(i)$ and $\zeta(s)=\zeta_{\Q}(s)$ is Riemann's zeta function (see \cite{C78,W97}).
-Observe from \eqref{dirsq} that the coincidence indices of the square lattice are positive integers all of whose prime factors are splitting primes in $\Z[i]$.
-As the rightmost pole of $\Phi_{\Z^2}(s)$ is located at $s=1$, we can infer from Delange's theorem (see for instance, \cite[Theorem 5 of Appendix]{BM99}) that the summatory function $\sum_{m\leq N}f_{\Z^2}(m)$ grows asymptotically as $\frac{N}{\pi}$.
-In other words, the number of CSLs of $\Z^2$ of index at most $N$ is asymptotically given by $\frac{N}{\pi}$.
+As the rightmost pole of $\Phi_{\Z^2}(s)$ is located at $s=1$, we can infer from Delange's theorem (see for instance, \cite[Theorem 5 of Appendix]{BM99}) that the summatory function $\sum_{m\leq N}f_{\Z^2}(m)$ grows asymptotically as $N/\pi$.
+In other words, the number of CSLs of $\Z^2$ of index at most $N$ is asymptotically given by $N/\pi$.